View translated versions [PDFs]:

 The Sustainable Aviation Fuels Innovation Centre at the University of Sheffield, the first research and testing centre of its kind in Europe, is set to open in 2023.
 The facility will lead R&D into how BECCS can be used in the manufacture of zero-carbon fuels.

 Sustained research and investment into biomass and BECCS innovation are crucial throughout this decade, to prepare essential technology for the next.
-According to the Intergovernmental Panel on Climate Change (IPCC), 10bn tonnes of CO2 may need to be captured by negative emissions technologies annually between now and 2050 to prevent catastrophic climate change.
+According to the Intergovernmental Panel on Climate Change (IPCC), 10bn tonnes of CO2 may need to be captured by carbon removal technologies annually between now and 2050 to prevent catastrophic climate change.

 BECCS is the most scalable of these and has the potential to be integrated into a wide range of industries.
 But the right action and policies are needed now to create net zero industries by 2050.